Emotional Support Animal (ESA)

 - Handler is responsible for instructing others on appropriate interactions with the ESA and setting clear expectations.

-Second Complaint: Appropriate Housing personnel will conduct further assessment of the situation and the extent of impact to the community, and the Handler will be referred to the Vice President of Student Development.
-The Handler will rectify the situation and correct the behavior.
+Second Complaint: Appropriate Housing personnel will conduct further assessment of the situation and the extent of impact to the community.
+The Handler will be referred to the Vice President of Student Development, and the Handler is expected to rectify the situation and correct the behavior.

 Third Complaint: The Handler will be referred to the Vice President of Student Development and will remove the animal from campus.